Material-Blazor/Material.Blazor/index.md

 - Some added value components derived from core material theme components but that are not strictly material theme themselves.
 These include an autocomplete box, a confimration dialog and formatted numeric input fields.
 We also provide a date picker and paginator, each of which follow Material Theme specification in the absence of a Material Theme css/js implementation, and
 - We aim for BlazorMdc to employ best practice for Blazor development.
 As a starting point this should be considered as being defined per [this video from NDC London, January 2020](https://www.youtube.com/watch?v=QnBYmTpugz0).
 We have plenty to do to arrive at that position.

-Note that BlazorMdc is in the early stages of development, so there are likely to be **frequent breaking changes** until we reach version 1.
+BlazorMdc is still pre-release however we are close to version 1.
+The API is stable, we do not expect breaking changes and we believe that the project performs well, although we will conduct a code review prior to release.
 This project is owned by [Dioptra](https://dioptra.tech) and is provided as-is under the terms of the [MIT license](https://github.com/BlazorMdc/BlazorMdc/blob/main/LICENSE.md).

 Note also that BlazorMdc has advanced making this documentation somewhat obsolete as we move towards automated documentation.
 Some of the component references here may be incorrect and we do not expect to maintain the detailed documentation found in this file for much longer.